 There are two types of transactions, i.e. transactions in which purchases are made before sales and the ones in which sales are made before purchase.
 In the first type, the customer purchases precious metals and then sells them after they are credited to the account; while in the second type, the customer sells first, and then purchases precious metals in partial or the entire sale amount.
 These two types of transaction are independent of each other and are handled separately.

-ICBC provides quotation after taking into consideration the movement of precious metals prices in international and domestic markets and updates the price in real time in line with the market changes.
+ICBC quotes you after comprehensively considering the prices of precious metals in markets at home and abroad.
+It also updates the price in real-time in line with the market changes.

-Real-time clearing: The buying/selling of precious metals via account is cleared in real-time and the funds are credited instantaneously to your account.
-You can buy/sell several times in a day to maximize the use of your investment.
+Real-time clearing: The transaction of account-based precious metals is cleared in real-time and the funds are credited to the account instantaneously.
+Customers can make several transactions in a day so as to maximize the utilization of funds.

 V. Target Customers

 1. Customers who have transaction experience and relatively strong risk tolerance, possess certain knowledge about the precious metal market and hope to pocket the difference by grasping market trend.

 2. Customers who have investment experience and risk tolerance to a certain degree, and hope to make diversified portfolio and maintain or increase the value of assets by holding precious metals over a long term.

 Customers shall hold ICBC current passbook, ICBC Moneylink Card, Elite Club Account Card or ICBC Wise Gold Card.
 Customers using Internet banking, mobile banking and ICBC e Investment shall activate ICBC e-banking.

 VII.
 Application Process